Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 PNC has an A+ Better Business Bureau rating but isn’t accredited by the organization.
 Online reviews skew negatively — reviewers on BBB's website give the bank 1.1 out of 5 stars — but are comparable to other banks of the same size.

-Most customer complaints revolve around the customer service representative’s inability to solve problems — many reviewers mentioned having to contact higher-level executives to get the answers they needed.
-Positive reviews praise PNC Bank for its many customer service options, strong mobile money management tools and 24-hour overdraft grace period.
+Most PNC customer complaints revolve around the customer service representative’s inability to solve problems — many reviewers mentioned having to contact higher-level executives to get the answers they needed.
+Positive reviews praise the HELOC lender for its many customer service options, strong mobile money management tools and 24-hour overdraft grace period.

 PNC home equity FAQ